TZstatsADS/spring-2022-prj3-team-4/README.md

 + Varchasvi Vedula - Wrote all of [main.ipynb](doc/main.ipynb) (code + explanations) except the code is section 2.0.
 Implemented transfer learning-based model (74% accuracy) with cross validation and hyperparameter turning,  model evaluation, and final day model testing.
 Tried a sample weight based weak-supervised learning method.
 + Weixun Qian - Presenter.
 Trained a CNN-based model, deviced and used our optimal weak-supervised learning technique to make use of noisy labels.
-+ Ran Zhang - Trained a linear SVM model.
++ Ran Zhang - Trained a linear SVM model and a CNN-based model.
 + Jiazheng Chen - Trained a CNN-based model and tried Weixun's weak-supervised learning technique.
 + Sharon Meng - Initiated group organization.
 Trained a CNN-based model and tried Weixun's weak-supervised learning technique.